 Adoptions are also handled by a family law attorney.
 An adoption is a legal proceeding where the parental rights of the original parent must be terminated, and those rights are passed on to the adoptive parents.

 A similar circumstance happens in foster care cases.
 In these court proceedings, foster placement and temporary custody are assigned.

-Paternity is when the court determines who the biological father of a child is.
+Paternity is when the court determines a child’s biological father.
 Once paternity is established, a family law attorney will typically proceed with child custody and child support hearings.

 Family law can also include cases related to same-sex marriage, common law marriage, domestic partnerships, juvenile justice, domestic violence, and child abuse and neglect.

-Any person seeking a divorce, help with a child custody case, or help with any of the other above stated legal matters will need the assistance of an experienced family law attorney.
-Remember family legal cases are very stressful and emotionally-charged, but a good family law attorney with special skills and training can help you through this difficult situation.
+Any person seeking a divorce, help with a child custody case, or help with any of the other above-stated legal issues will need the assistance of an experienced family law attorney.
+Remember, family legal cases are very stressful and emotionally charged, but a good family law attorney with special skills and training can help you through this difficult situation.

 Need a Great Family Lawyer in Texas?

 If you are seeking an experienced family law attorney who will offer you the experience, skill and support you deserve, contact Ben Carrasco today at (512) 320-9126 or request a consultation online!